 Key Takeaways:

-- Best for enterprise: Drupal — 20+ years of battle-tested scalability for complex, multi-site digital experiences
+- Best enterprise open source CMS: Drupal: 20+ years of battle-tested scalability for complex, multi-site digital experiences with a dedicated security team

 Quick Comparison